 Notion was just a note-taking and project management app when it was launched, but now it does a lot more ever since the Notion API got launched.

-Here, I will be comparing 4 well-known platforms (MDX.one, Super.so, Potion.so, and Popsy.co) to build websites and blogs using Notion.
+Here, I will be comparing 4 well-known platforms (Feather.so, Super.so, Potion.so, and Popsy.co) to build websites and blogs using Notion.
 All the platforms provide an automatic sync feature, if you make changes to a page inside Notion, it will automatically be synced to the website/blog within minutes.

 Notion site builders comparison